langsoffice/hebrew-srt-fixer/README.md

 ## ⚙️ How to Use

-1. Open `index.html` in your browser.
+1. **Open the SRT Fixer in your browser:** [https://langsoffice.github.io/hebrew-srt-fixer/](https://langsoffice.github.io/hebrew-srt-fixer/)
 2. Set **Max words per first line** (default: 4).
 3. Upload your `.srt` file.
 4. Click **Fix SRT**.
-5. Downloaded file: `fixed_<original_filename>.srt`.
+5. The fixed file will be downloaded automatically as: `fixed_<original_filename>.srt`
-6. Import the fixed file into your video editor — Hebrew now displays correctly! ✅
+6. Import the fixed file into your video editor — Hebrew subtitles will now display correctly! ✅

 ---